 I’m.
 Just.
 Saying.

 The example I point to is Lena Horne and Ella Fitzgerald.
 Both women could sing and were drenched in talent–but because Lena was lighter, she seemed to always have an edge over Ella, who was darker.
-It was never about the presentation of talent, but the white acceptance of a black talent along a melaninated spectrum: enter the ruler straight hair- brown paper bag test.
-See that here.
+It was never about the presentation of talent, but the White acceptance of a Black talent along a melaninated spectrum: enter the ruler straight hair-brown paper bag test.

-That question made me so sad when I ruminated on it.
+That question made me so sad when I ruminated on it!
 I began to wonder for all the amazing she had done, for all her talent, for all her power, could that have been stymied if she were darker-skinned?
-That thought made my heart ache.
+The thought made my heart ache.

-As a black woman, I am proud of Beyoncé.
-I am inspired to do more to build, do and to serve.
+As a Black woman, I am proud of Beyoncé.
+I am inspired to do more, to build, and to serve.
 It reminds me that colorism doesn’t define me, does not stymie me, and will not separate me from my heritage.
 I understand that colorism is a real system, with real consequences, and my reactions to those consequences determine how colorism will be conquered or perpetuated!

-Colorism is insidious to the confidence of black women.
-It strips us of any sense of self, allowing our value to be determined by something uncontrollable and outside forces uncontrollable.
+Colorism is insidious to the confidence of Black women.
+It strips us of any sense of self, allowing our value to be determined by something innate and uncontrollable.
 Our value is beyond skin deep, beyond talent and we are worthy of love, respect and personhood.
 Black Girl Magic transcends skin tone.
-From Redbone to the deepest Ebony tones, black women are gorgeous–and we need to remember that.
+From Redbone to the deepest Ebony tones, Black women are gorgeous–and we need to remember that.
 The world can’t stop us–only we can.